Truly Pizza

 Where Craft Pizza Meets the Southern California Coast

 Dana Point sits at a particular remove from the restaurant density of Los Angeles and the self-conscious dining scene of San Diego, which means the few genuinely skilled operations that plant a flag here carry more weight than they might in either city.
 On Del Prado Avenue, the neighborhood's low-key commercial strip, Truly Pizza occupies a position that makes more sense the more you understand who built it.
-This is not a beachside slice shop riding Pacific Coast casual.
-It is a craft-focused artisanal pizzeria assembled by people whose collective background spans Las Vegas hospitality at serious scale, competitive pizza making, and decades of training the next generation of the trade.
+This is a craft-focused artisanal pizzeria assembled by people whose collective background spans Las Vegas hospitality at serious scale, competitive pizza making, and decades of training the next generation of the trade.

 The design, credited to Ted Berner and Dyana Lee, signals the ambition without overstating it.
 The interior runs clean and modern, a deliberate counterpoint to the red-checkered-tablecloth vernacular of American pizza.
 Yet the intent is explicitly neighborhood, not destination-in-capital-letters.
 The space is meant to feel accessible, the kind of room where a solo diner at the counter and a table of six celebrating a birthday occupy the same social register.
 That calibration is harder to achieve than it looks, and it is one of the things that separates a genuinely considered pizzeria from one that merely has good marketing.